gizmore/phpgdo/DOCS/GDO7_IDEAS.md

  - CGX: Configure the windows firewall for fun and profit.

  - GDO_String - A better string storage engine.
 (PoC in phpgdo, as i love my cache).

+ - new regex challenge like wordle but you have to manipulate the solution with sed/regex